itzmeanjan/gift-cofb/README.md

 I'm keeping an example [here](./example/gift_cofb.cpp), I suggest you go through that to understand usage of GIFT-COFB AEAD interface.

-When compiled, following instruction provided in aforelinked example file, you may see something like following in your console.
+When compiled & executed, following instruction provided in aforelinked example file, you may see something like following in your console.

 ```bash
 GIFT-COFB AEAD